jonwancodes/COVID19-Data-Exploration/README.md

 # COVID19-Data-Exploration

 ## Objective:
-To perform an exploratory anaylsis of the COVID-19 pandemic using BigQuery / SQL, and gain insights into the pandemic's death and vaccination dataset.
+To perform an exploratory anaylsis of the COVID-19 pandemic using BigQuery / SQL, and gain insights into the pandemic's death counts and vaccination statuses.

-With BigQuery, I utilized Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, and Converting Data Types
+With BigQuery, I utilized Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, and Converting Data Types.

 ## Data:
 Link to dataset: https://ourworldindata.org/covid-deaths

-Dataset contains data from January 8th 2020 to March 6th 2023
+Dataset contains data from January 8th 2020 to March 6th 2023.

 ## Data Cleaning: